skx/bookmarks.public/README.md

 file named `bookmarks.data`.
 To update current database, please overwrite `bookmarks.data` placed in the same folder as `index.html` which you use to view bookmarks.

+### Adding / Editing / Removing

+**Add bookmark** form allows you to add new bookmark with name, link and comma-separated tags.

+When moving mouse over existing bookmark, you can either click *recycle icon* to delete it or *pencil icon* to edit it.

+Editing works just as adding new bookmark.
+It even happens in the same form, which temporary switches to editing mode.
+Editing replaces existing bookmark you selected before.

 Contributing
 ------------